 Briefs Involving Multiple Appellants or Appellees.
 In cases involving more than one appellant or more than one appellee, including consolidated cases, multiple parties may join in a single brief, or an appellant or appellee may adopt by reference any part of the brief of another party.
 Parties having contentions in common must make a good faith effort to join in a single brief.
 If there is a contention common to other parties, the filing party must make a good faith effort to adopt by reference the pertinent part of the previously filed brief of another party.

 Briefs of Amicus Curiae.
 A brief of amicus curiae must comply with Rule 31.10(a)(1), (2), (3), (7), (8), and (9), and Rule 31.15.

+Non-Compliance.
+The appellate court may strike a brief or other filing that does not substantially conform to the requirements of these rules.

 Rule 31.11.
 Appendix